kpate135/turn-based-rpg/README.md

 ## Class Diagram
 ![uml1](FactoryUML.jpg "FactoryUML")
+The Factory UML is showcasing the Factories we have planned for populating enemies (Entity) and allies (characters) as well as equipment which includes PowerGems and Armor.

 ![uml2](Scenes.jpg "Scenes")
 The Abstract Scene acts as your abstract factory.
 There are four concrete factories: Battle Scene, Dialogue Scene, Victory Scene and Game Over Scene.